cedalion.io package

 ) None[source]

-Creates or updates the dataset_description.json file in the specified BIDS directory.
+Creates or updates dataset_description.json in the BIDS directory.

-This function checks for an existing dataset_description.json file in the specified dataset path and updates it with relevant metadata.
-It also adds any additional metadata from an optional external JSON file (extra_meta_data).
-If some required keys are missing, it will add them with default values.
+Checks for an existing dataset_description.json in dataset_path and updates it with relevant metadata.
+Additional metadata from extra_meta_data is merged in if provided.
+Missing required keys are filled with default values.

 Parameters:

-The path to the dataset where the dataset_description.json file is located.
+• dataset_path – The path to the dataset where dataset_description.json is located.

-The path to the BIDS directory where the updated dataset_description.json file will be saved.
+• bids_dir – The path to the BIDS directory where the updated dataset_description.json will be saved.

 cedalion.io.bids.check_coord_files(bids_dir: str) None[source]